Skip to main content

 Professor of Astronomy David Cohen and his research team have spent two dozen years developing techniques for measuring the properties of stellar winds, the streams of gas that flow from massive stars.
 To advance this research, NASA recently awarded a $300,000, two-year grant for a project titled “X-ray Spectral Diagnostics of Massive Star Winds and Magnetospheres.”

-The grant will support Cohen and six Swarthmore students in studying the stellar winds of two massive stars, including Alnitak, which is one of Orion’s belt stars, and several stars in the sigma Orionis multiple star system, which illuminates the famous Horsehead Nebula.
+The grant will support Cohen and six Swarthmore students in studying the stellar winds of multiple massive stars, including Alnitak, which is one of Orion’s belt stars, and several stars in the sigma Orionis system, which illuminates the famous Horsehead Nebula.
 His research students will be completing a pilot study of sigma Ori this fall, and the grant will start in January 2025.

 The motivation for this project primarily originated from the work of prior research group members.
 Winter Parts ’20 and Graham Doskoch ’20 helped develop one of the X-ray measurement techniques.
 Building on a different technique that Cohen developed along with Emma Wollman ’09, Victoria Wang ’22 made a surprising discovery, published in 2020, that the stellar wind mass-loss rate of the massive star, zeta Puppis, had increased by 40% over the past 20 years.